1andyn/mclogalyzer/README.md

 # MCLogalyzer #

 This is a small Python script to analyze your Minecraft server log file and to generate some nice statistics as HTML-File.
+This was forked from m0r13.
+I modified this project to work with Python 3.4.
+Changes consist of fixing syntax for Print function and fixing conversions of bytes into strings.

 <div align="center">
     <a href="http://mclogalyzer.mapcrafter.org/example"><img src="http://i.imgur.com/GkKY9T6.png" /></a>